fabianPas/fabianpas.github.io/about.md

 permalink: /about/
 ---

-Well, who am I and what am I doing?
-I'm a 23 year old young Adonis living in Groningen.
+Who am I?
+I'm a 23 year old living in Groningen.
 Currently, I'm working as a Software Engineer at Fudura doing Salesforce things.